-So here we go, she released the recipe for her French Silk Pie early, you can get it here.
-I was craving something chocolaty and it totally delivered!
-Grab your copy of Magnolia Table Cookbook Volume 2 HERE!
+I was craving something chocolaty and this French Silk Pie totally delivered!
+Grab your copy of Joanna Gaines Magnolia Table Cookbook Volume 2 HERE!

 That said, I upped the recipe by half.
 This has you use a full stick of butter, 3 eggs, and a full cup of sugar and cream.
 I can't really tell you why, but rounding things out to this quantity just makes it even and makes me happy.
 On top of the fact, that if you go the route of a traditional pie crust and not the cookie crust, the filling will leave a LARGE gap between the filling and the top.